YottaDB/YDBDoc/ProgGuide/utility.rst

 %PATCODE: Loads pattern definition files for use within an active database.

 These utilities are an integral part of the YottaDB functionality that permits you to customize your applications for use with other languages.
-For a description of these utilities, refer to `Chapter 12: “Internationalization” <internatn.html>`_.
+For a description of these utilities, refer to `Chapter 12: "Internationalization" <internatn.html>`_.

 ----------------------------
 System Management Utilities